 2. Role of Social Media in Customer Experience Management

-3. How To Improve Customer Experience Through Social Media
+3. How To Improve Customer Experience Through Social Media?

 Customer experience management is basically the process which is used by brands for overseeing and tracking the interactions that customers have with a brand throughout their journey.
 The goal of a CEM strategy is to grow the customer satisfaction, advocacy, and loyalty by first meeting and then exceeding their customers’ expectations.

-Delivering a memorable and positive customer experience is a complex task.
+For contact centers, delivering a memorable and positive customer experience is a complex task.
 There are several touchpoints across devices and channels, which have to be addressed.
 And customers have to be talked to in their language to address their queries and issues in the most satisfactory manner, rendering it necessary to let go of automotive machines.